-Gadarla's got the same abilities we'll see on our other Kaiju monsters today: you can summon it to your opponent's field by tributing a monster they control and you can special summon him (to your field) if you opponent controls a Kaiju.
+Gadarla's got the same abilities we'll see on our other Kaiju monsters today: you can summon it to your opponent's field by tributing a monster they control and you can special summon him (to your field) if your opponent controls a Kaiju.

-The Mystery Dust Kaiju also bears a sturdy 2700 ATK an an interesting effect: once per turn, during either player's turn, you can remove three Kaiju counters from anywhere on the field to halve the ATK and DEF of all other monsters.
+The Mystery Dust Kaiju also bears a sturdy 2700 ATK an interesting effect: once per turn, during either player's turn, you can remove three Kaiju counters from anywhere on the field to halve the ATK and DEF of all other monsters.
 This can dampen your own units if you're not careful, but it's a handy debuff that can helpfully activate at quick-play speed.
 I just wish it only cost two counters; other Kaiju brandish monster-destroying or effect-negating traits that will generally help more.

 7. Dogoran, the Mad Flame Kaiju

 Based on: Burning Godzilla (and named after Dogora)

 Like his brethren, you can special summon this potent dinosaur of the Kaiju archetype to your opponent's field in attack position by tributing a monster they control, a handy removal that can remove a big threat and circumvent targeting and destruction immunities.
 Additionally, if your opponent controls a Kaiju monster, you can special summon Dogoran from your hand, meaning it's easy to play him if you field another Kaiju to your opponent's field.